SteveIves/HarmonyCoreDockerDemo/README.md

     ```
       ls $HOME/.aspnet/https
     ```
+Next you need to copy the sample data from the Windows system to the Linux system, from where it will be accessed by any running containers.

-8. From the Linux environment, go to the windows file system, and to the "docker" folder below your solution directory.
-For example if you cloned the repsottory to C:\DEV\HarmonyCoreDockerDemo then you would do this (assuming a default WSL2 configuration):
+You will create a new directory called "data" and  copy the sample data files into the new directory from Windows.
+The commands below assume that you cloned the repsottory to C:\DEV\HarmonyCoreDockerDemo and have a default WSL2 configuration.

+8. From the Linux environment, execute these commands:
     ```
+      mkdir ~/data
+      cd /mnt/c/DEV/HarmonyCoreDockerDemo/SampleData
+      cp *.ism *.is1 *.ddf ~/data
+      cd ~
+    ```

+Now it is time to build the Docker images for the demo environment.
+Once again the command below assume that you cloned the repsottory to `C:\DEV\HarmonyCoreDockerDemo` and are using a default WSL2 configuration.

+9. Still in Linux, move to the docker folder in the Windows file system:
+    ```
       cd /mnt/c/DEV/HarmonyCoreDockerDemo/docker
     ```

-9. Execute the setup script to add the "bin" folder to your PATH:
+10. Execute the `setup` shell script.
+This simply adds the "docker/bin" folder to your PATH so that you can easily execute the shell scripts present there:
     ```
       souce setup
      ```

-10. Build the 'linuxbase' docker image:
+11. Build the 'linuxbase' docker image:
     ```
       $ build linuxbase
     ```